CE Virtual program banner - website

 • to not share personal information from another participant during/after the program and without their consent.

-participation: all participants are muted throughout the full program. add your questions and comments in the chat. if instructed by the presenter or staff, participants can unmute themselves to contribute to a discussion. the last 15 minutes are reserved for a q&a session.
+Participation: all participants are muted throughout the full program.
+Add your questions and comments in the chat.
+If instructed by the presenter or staff, participants can unmute themselves to contribute to a discussion.
+The last 15 minutes are reserved for a session.

 >>>